Trees in graphs of large linear cliquewidth: Preliminaries

 \section{Preliminaries}

-In this section, we give formal definitions of the standard notions used in this paper, namely transductions, logic, cliquewidth, trees and tree decompositions.

-We work with undirected graphs, i.e.~the edge relation is symmetric and irreflexive.
-When talking about a class of graphs, we assume that the class is closed under graph isomorphism.
-Graphs are finite, although we believe that our results should extend without difficulty to infinite graphs.
+In this section, we give formal definitions of the standard notions used in this paper, namely logic, cliquewidth, trees and tree decompositions.
+We work with finite undirected graphs, i.e.~the edge relation is symmetric and irreflexive.
+When talking about a class of graphs, we assume that it is closed under graph isomorphism.